 - 7+ pairs of underwear: The more underwear you bring, the longer you can go between washes.
 I don’t recommend bringing stuff to do your laundry on the road – it’s a waste of time and money.
 There are plenty of laundromats catering to backpackers in Nicaragua, plus you’re supporting the local economy.
 If you really need to clean some clothes in a pinch, a bar of soap and hanging it somewhere

-- Bathing suit: You’ll definitely want it, whether you’re taking dips in the pool, going to the beach, learning to surf (in which case I recommend bringing a rash guard too) or diving in Bali or the Gilis.
+- Bathing suit: You’ll definitely want it, whether you’re taking dips in the your epic Bali hotel pool, going to the beach, learning to surf (in which case I recommend bringing a rash guard too) or diving in Bali or the Gilis.

 What to Pack for Bali Hostels

-If you’re staying in hotels, you can skip this part, but there are a few specialized things you might want to bring in case you are staying in a hostel.
+If you’re staying in hotels or a private pool villa in Bali, you can skip this part, but there are a few specialized things you might want to bring in case you are staying in a hostel.

 - 1 pair flip flops: Yes, it was on the above packing list, but really, don’t forget your flip flops if you plan to stay in a Bali hostel.
 Those bathroom floors are rank.

 - 1 travel towel: Many hostels nowadays do not provide free towels when you check in.
 Bring your own to avoid rental fees – and also to double up as a beach towel for beach days.
 These pack up smaller than you’d think and are an essential for me when I travel in hostels.